-- 2.7 In order to reverse this decline, four principles must be followed:5 - 2.7.1 There must be more space given to wildlife; - 2.7.2 That existing wild spaces must be expanded; - 2.7.3 That the quality of existing wild spaces should be improved; - 2.7.4 That the connectivity between wild spaces must be increased. - 1.
-The Council commits to:

-This section serves to outline the targets and objectives that the Council will adopt in light of the scientific evidence provided, and supporting actions to achieve them.

-Nature and Climate
+4. In order to reverse this decline, four principles must be followed:

+4.1 There must be more space given to wildlife;

+4.2 That existing wild spaces must be expanded;

+4.3 That the quality of existing wild spaces should be improved;

+4.4 That the connectivity between wild spaces must be increased.

+Council, therefore RESOLVES to:

-- 3.1 The creation of a Local Nature Recovery Strategy that sits within the national Nature Recovery Network and underpins all planning, development and land management decisions.6 As part of this, we will: - 3.1.2 Improve the landscape's resilience to climate change, providing natural solutions to reduce carbon and manage flood risk, and sustaining vital ecosystems; - 3.1.3 Prioritise Nature Based Solutions to flooding and extreme weather mitigation including use of Sustainable Drainage Systems (SuDS), woodlands and wetlands to create nature rich habitat and connections; - 3.1.4 Adopt a peat-free policy for all council contracts and supplies and support the restoration and protection of Derbyshire's peatlands, including taking measures to reduce the likelihood and severity of wildfires; - 3.1.5 Support the restoration of tree cover in Derbyshire to 20% by 2040 across suitable locations, particularly the planting of street trees within our towns, cities and villages; - 3.1.6 Manage at least 30% of council-owned land for the benefit of wildlife by 2030 (in line with Government commitments), including where we work with others (such as in and around care homes and on road verges);
+1. Support the creation of a Local Nature Recovery Strategy that sits within the national Nature Recovery Network and underpins all planning, development and land management decisions.
+As part of this, we will:

+1.1 Improve the landscape's resilience to climate change, providing natural solutions to reduce carbon and manage flood risk, and sustaining vital ecosystems;

+1.2 Prioritise Nature Based Solutions to flooding and extreme weather mitigation including use of Sustainable Drainage Systems (SuDS), woodlands and wetlands to create nature rich habitat and connections;

+1.3 Adopt a peat-free policy for all council contracts and supplies and support the restoration and protection of Derbyshire's peatlands, including taking measures to reduce the likelihood and severity of wildfires;

+1.4 Support the restoration of tree cover in Derbyshire to 20% by 2040 across suitable locations, particularly the planting of street trees within our towns, cities and villages;

+1.5 Manage at least 30% of council-owned land for the benefit of wildlife by 2030 (in line with Government commitments), including where we work with others (such as in and around care homes and on road verges);

-- 3.1.7 Introduce a 20% Biodiversity Net Gain (BNG) commitment across all council-owned land; - 3.1.8 Map and gather data on ecological networks and habitat opportunities within the region and prioritise sites within the ecological network for Biodiversity Net Gain projects (sometimes known as Nature Recovery Network mapping); - 3.1.9 Bring forward a commitment for 10% Biodiversity Net Gain on all new developments now, rather than waiting for 2023, with the selection of sites for offsite mitigation based on the priorities identified by Nature Recovery Network mapping; - 3.1.10 Support the restoration of 75% of sites managed for nature to favourable condition by 2030;
+1.6 Introduce a 20% Biodiversity Net Gain (BNG) commitment across all council-owned land;

+1.7 Map and gather data on ecological networks and habitat opportunities within the region and prioritise sites within the ecological network for Biodiversity Net Gain projects (sometimes known as Nature Recovery Network mapping);

+1.8 Bring forward a commitment for 10% Biodiversity Net Gain on all new developments now, rather than waiting for 2023, with the selection of sites for offsite mitigation based on the priorities identified by Nature Recovery Network mapping;

-People, health and wellbeing
+1.9 Support the restoration of 75% of sites managed for nature to favourable condition by 2030;

-3.2 Improve access to nature by following the Natural England 'Nature Nearby' guidance.
+2. Improve access to nature by following the Natural England 'Nature Nearby' guidance.
 Particular regard will be given to:

-3.2.1 Areas with high levels of physical health problems;
+2.1 Areas with high levels of physical health problems;

-- 3.2.2 Areas with high levels of mental health problems;7 - 3.2.3 Areas where the amount and quality of accessible natural greenspace is below Natural England's targets.8 - 3.3 Demonstrate leadership by educating and supporting businesses, communities and the wider public to take action. - 3.4 -Recognise the role of education in engendering pro-environmental behaviour change, by supporting schools and adult education programmes which value nature. - 3.5 Acknowledge the impact of food production and food waste on the current nature and climate crisis: - 3.5.1 By assessing the environmental impact of the food that is purchased for schools and care homes, including ensuring the provision of plant-based foods: - 3.5.2Supporting the production of food locally, including promoting the provision of allotments across the county; - 3.5.3Encouraging residents of our community to minimise food waste and ensuring that no food waste goes to landfill. - 4.
-The Council resolves to:

-This section serves to outline the mechanisms by which the Council will deliver the above targets and objectives.

-Leadership
+2.2 Areas with high levels of mental health problems;

+2.3 Areas where the amount and quality of accessible natural greenspace is below Natural England's targets.

+3. Demonstrate leadership by educating and supporting businesses, communities and the wider public to take action.

+4. Recognise the role of education in engendering pro-environmental behaviour change, by supporting schools and adult education programmes which value nature.

+5. Acknowledge the impact of food production and food waste on the current nature and climate crisis:

+5.1 By assessing the environmental impact of the food that is purchased for schools and care homes, including ensuring the provision of plant-based foods;

+5.2 Supporting the production of food locally, including promoting the provision of allotments across the county;

+5.3 Encouraging residents of our community to minimise food waste and ensuring that no food waste goes to landfill.

-- 4.1 Appoint a member of the Cabinet as the designated lead for tackling nature's recovery. - 4.2 Appoint a council employee as the designated lead for coordinating council operations in relation to nature's recovery.
+6. Request that the Leader appoints a member of the Cabinet as the designated lead for tackling nature's recovery.

+7. Request that the Head of Paid Service designates a council employee as the designated lead for coordinating council operations in relation to nature's recovery.